Brummie dialect

 The Brummie dialect, or more formally the Birmingham dialect, is spoken by many people in Birmingham, England, and some of its surrounding area.
 "Brummie" is also a demonym for people from Birmingham.
 It is often erroneously used in referring to all accents of the West Midlands, as it is markedly distinct from the traditional accent of the adjacent Black Country, but modern-day population mobility has tended to blur the distinction.
-Population mobility has meant that to a degree, the Brummie accent extends into some parts of the Metropolitan Borough of Solihull, but much of the accent within the borough might be considered to be closer to contemporary Received Pronunciation (RP).
+To a degree, the Brummie accent now extends into some parts of the Metropolitan Borough of Solihull, but much of the accent within the borough might be considered to be closer to Standard Southern British (SSB).

 Name

 The term Brummie derives from Brummagem or Bromwichham, which are historical variants of the name Birmingham.

 Accent

 The strength of a person's accent can vary greatly all across Birmingham.
 As with most cities, the local accent changes relative to the area of the city in question.
 A common misconception is that everyone in Birmingham speaks the same accent.
 It could be argued that Brummie is an accent rather than a dialect as opposed to Black Country speech, which is a dialect with unique words and phrases, such as "owamya?" for how are you, which, many comment, is not used in Brummie speech.
 Similarly, Brummies generally use the word I while pronouncing it as 'oy', whereas Black Country natives instead use the dialectal term 'Ah', as in 'Ah bin', meaning I have been.

 Thorne (2003) has said that the accent is "a dialectal hybrid of northern, southern, Midlands, Warwickshire, Staffordshire and Worcestershire speech", also with elements from the languages and dialects of its Asian and Afro-Caribbean communities.

 There are also differences between Brummie and Black Country accents, which are not readily apparent to people from outside the West Midlands.
 A Black Country accent and a Birmingham accent can be hard to distinguish if neither accent is that broad.
 Phonetician John Wells has admitted that he cannot tell any difference between the accents.

-Rhymes and vocabulary in the works of William Shakespeare suggest that he used a local dialect, with many historians and scholars arguing that Shakespeare used a Stratford-upon-Avon, Brummie, Cotswold, Warwickshire or other Midlands dialect in his work.
-However, the veracity of this assertion is not accepted by all historians, and his accent would certainly have been entirely distinct from any modern English accent, including any modern Midlands accent.
+Many historians and scholars argue that rhymes and vocabulary in the works of the Warwickshire native William Shakespeare suggest that he used a local dialect in his work, either that of Stratford-upon-Avon or, more broadly, a Brummie, Cotswold, Warwickshire, or other Midlands dialect.
+However, not all historians accept this argument, and Shakespeare's own accent will certainly have been distinct from any modern English one, including any of the Midlands today.